Texting and Driving in Portland Oregon

 Oregon Texting and Driving Laws

 First-time offenders caught texting and driving can face a fine of up to $1,000.
-These individuals may also be required to attend a distracted driving avoidance course.
-Subsequent offenses can result in higher fines and possible jail time, with penalties increasing for each offense.
+You may also be required to attend a distracted driving avoidance course.
+More offenses can result in higher fines and possible jail time, with penalties increasing for each offense.

-In addition to the legal consequences, distracted driving can also have a negative impact on your driving record and insurance rates.
-Being found guilty of texting and driving can result in points added to your driving record, which may lead to increased insurance premiums.
+Distracted driving can also have a negative impact on your driving record and insurance rates.
+Being found guilty of texting and driving may result in points added to your driving record, which can cause increased insurance premiums.

-Studies have shown that texting while driving can significantly impair a driver’s reaction time and cognitive ability.
-It takes an average of 4.6 seconds to read or compose a text message, and in that time, a vehicle traveling at 55 miles per hour can cover the length of a football field.
+It takes an average of 4.6 seconds to read or compose a text message, & in that time, a vehicle traveling at 55 mph can cover the length of a football field.
+[3]

 Fault Determined in Text and Driving Accidents in Portland, Oregon

-Contact Goldberg & Loren today for a free consultation, and let us help you seek justice for your texting and driving accident.
+Contact Goldberg & Loren today for a free consultation and seek justice for your texting and driving accident.

 In Portland, Oregon, the fine for texting and driving depends on the situation.
 A first offense without causing a crash is a Class B violation with a maximum fine of $1,000.
 A second offense or a first offense causing a crash is a Class A violation with a maximum fine of $2,000.
 If a person commits a third offense within ten years, it becomes a Class B misdemeanor with a maximum fine of $2,500 and potential jail time of 6 months.
 [3]

-If you witness someone you suspect of texting and driving in Portland, Oregon, it is recommended to safely and responsibly gather as much information as possible, such as the license plate number, vehicle description, and location.
+If you witness someone texting and driving in Portland, Oregon, it is recommended to safely and responsibly gather as much information as possible, such as the license plate number, vehicle description, and location.
 Once it is safe to do so, you can report the incident to the non-emergency line of the Portland Police Bureau or the local law enforcement agency.
-Providing this information can help authorities investigate and take appropriate action.

-Yes, Portland has launched various initiatives and campaigns to combat texting and driving.
-These include public awareness campaigns that educate drivers about the dangers of distracted driving and encourage responsible behavior.
+Portland has launched initiatives and campaigns to combat texting and driving.
+They include public awareness campaigns that educate drivers about the dangers of distracted driving and encourage responsible behavior.
 Local law enforcement agencies also conduct enforcement actions to enforce the laws and discourage drivers from engaging in distracted driving.

 [3] Oregon Department of Transportation : Distracted Driving : Safety : State of Oregon. (n.d.).
 Oregon Department of Transportation : Distracted Driving : Safety : State of Oregon. https://www.oregon.gov/ODOT/Safety/Pages/Distracted.aspx